 Tight on cash?
-These credit cards charge 0% interest on purchases
+These credit cards charge 0% interest on purchases - CNN Underscored

 - No annual fee.

-What we like most about the U.S. Bank Visa Platinum: If you need extra time to pay your current bills, 20 billing cycles without interest is exceptional compared with other credit cards, and that long runway enables a peace of mind that you can weather a storm without a looming interest rate hike.
+Sign-up bonus: Earn $200 cash bonus after you spend $500 on purchases within the first three months from account opening.

+But more importantly, given the current worldwide situation, most food delivery services also code as “dining” on the Capital One SavorOne, meaning if you’re staying at home and order from a service like Grubhub or Seamless, in most cases you should get the same 3% cash back that you would if you were physically dining at the restaurant.

-Where it beats our benchmark card: An introductory interest rate on purchases, a longer period of 20 billing cycles for no interest on introductory balance transfers, cell phone protection.
+Where it beats our benchmark card: Sign-up bonus, introductory rate on purchases for 15 months and no foreign transaction fee.

 Looking for a new credit card, but don’t need 0% interest on purchases?
 Check out CNN Underscored’s list of the best credit cards of 2021.